-Switch to lactose-free dairy products
+- Switch to lactose-free dairy products

-Take lactase enzyme supplements, such as Lactaid, before consuming dairy
+- Take lactase enzyme supplements, such as Lactaid, before consuming dairy

 Check Your Meds and Supplements

 Medications may increase levels of sulfur and other chemicals in your body that produce stinky stools.
-Sulfur drugs, such as Bactrim, used to treat bacterial infection, and all diuretics except spironolactone can increase sulfur levels in your system.
+Sulfur drugs, such as Bactrim, are used to treat bacterial infections, and all diuretics except spironolactone can increase sulfur levels in your system.

-Alpha lipoic acid
+- Alpha lipoic acid

-N-acetyl cysteine (NAC)
+- N-acetyl cysteine (NAC)